csc123-poly/471Lab2Given/readme.md

 Go to the GLM release page on Github and download the zip file for the latest release.
 Find and download the lastest release https://github.com/g-truc/glm/releases  You can also use a package manager to install if desired.
 Step 2:
 Extract the contents of the ‘glm’ directory out of the zip file and to your library directory.
+(For Windows, set the environment variables to GLFW_DIR)